 - Problem-solving skills

-Similarly, employers participating in a survey conducted by the American Management Society were asked to select from among nine traits the most important characteristic of candidates applying for an entry-level college graduate position.
+Employers participating in a survey conducted by the American Management Society were asked to select from among 9 traits the most important characteristic of candidates applying for an entry-level college graduate position.
 The percent rating each item as most significant was as follows (from Pilla, 1984):

 Implications for job-seekers thus include: practicing your interviewing skills; polishing your communication style; maintaining a positive grade point average; and seeking career-relevant work experiences.

-Overall, psychology graduates are entering all kinds of occupations.
+In sum, psychology graduates are entering all kinds of occupations.
 The bachelor's degree in psychology affords flexible employment.
 You are obviously not limited to positions in mental and psychological services.
-Your degree can lead to a variety of worthwhile and exciting careers.
-It is up to you to decide the direction to take.
+Your degree can lead to a multitude of exciting careers.
+It is up to you to capitalize on the opportunities and to decide the direction.

 A Plethora of Job Opportunities